TommasoPetrolito/wikiflix/DISCLAIMER.md

 If you have concerns about this project, please open an issue on GitHub.

+## Developer Absolution

+**The developer of this project explicitly states:**

+1. This project was **AI-generated** using AI development tools
+2. The developer has **no knowledge** of what content ppv.to or other third-party services provide
+3. The developer has **no control** over third-party API responses or content
+4. The developer does **not endorse** any third-party streaming services
+5. The developer created this as a **technical/educational UI demonstration only**
+6. Any use of third-party services is **solely at the user's own risk**
+7. The developer is **absolved** of any responsibility for content accessed through third-party APIs

+**Legal Protection**: This project is an AI-generated educational demonstration.
+The developer is not responsible for the actions, content, or services of third-party APIs used by this application.

 ---

-**Remember**: This is a **UI/UX demonstration project** for **educational purposes only**.
+**Remember**: This is an **AI-generated UI/UX demonstration project** for **educational purposes only**.
 Always respect copyright laws and use streaming services legally.
 You are solely responsible for ensuring your use complies with all applicable laws.
+The developer has no control or responsibility for third-party services.